-- supporting employees in their residential needs and professional careers by offering services (including the allocation of social and intermediate housing, rental deposits, etc.) and financial aid (in the form of loans, subsidies and guarantees), facilitating access to housing and therefore to employment; - the construction and financing of social and intermediate housing, primarily in areas of high real estate stress, contributing to the issues of eco-housing, social change and social mix; and - financing housing policies in France by supporting their implementation in conjunction with local authorities.
+- supporting employees in their residential needs and professional careers by offering services (including the allocation of social and intermediate housing, rental deposits, etc.) and financial aid (in the form of loans, subsidies and guarantees), facilitating access to housing and therefore to employment; - meet the diverse needs in mainland France and the French overseas territories, in particular by providing social housing and intermediate housing providers with financing that contributes to the production and renovation of high-quality, affordable housing; and - participating in financing housing policies in France.